-- Title: Management of Non-Pain Conditions 1 - Dates/Term of offering: This activity was released on May 31, 2023 and is valid for one year.
-Requests for credit must be made no later than May May 30, 2024. - Joint Providership: This activity is jointly provided by Global Education Group and Hospice and Palliative Board Review.com.
+- Title: Management of Non-Pain Conditions 1 - Dates/Term of offering: This activity was released on May 31, 2024 and is valid for one year.
+Requests for credit must be made no later than May May 30, 2025. - Joint Providership: This activity is jointly provided by Global Education Group and Hospice and Palliative Board Review.com.

-Target Audience: The educational design of this activity addresses the needs of Physicians, NPs, Nurses, and health care professionals interested in learning more about hospice and palliative medicine and those who want to earn continuing education credits and/or prepare for board certification in hospice and palliative medicine.
+• Target Audience: The educational design of this activity addresses the needs of Physicians, NPs, Nurses, and health care professionals interested in learning more about hospice and palliative medicine and those who want to earn continuing education credits and/or prepare for board certification in hospice and palliative medicine.

 - Program Overview: Clinicians and health care professionals are unaware of best practices to be utilized when managing symptoms and non-pain conditions for patients in the palliative and hospice care setting.
-As such, they do not know how to adequately manage and counsel patients on interventions utilized for symptom management.

-- Faculty: Eric Bush, MD, RPh, MBA

-- Physician Accreditation Statement:
+As such, they do not know how to adequately manage and counsel patients on interventions utilized for symptom management. - Faculty: Eric Bush, MD, RPh, MBA,CHCQM; CEO-Hospiceandpalliativeboardreview.com-Board Certified Internal Medicine,Hospice and Palliative Medicine, and Addiction Medicine - Physician Accreditation Statement: